cuonggt/flask-docs/quickstart.md

 Provides a quick way for a client to figure out which methods are supported by this URL.
 Starting with Flask 0.6, this is implemented for you automatically.

-Now the interesting part is that in HTML4 and XHTML1, the only methods a form can submit to the server are GET and POST.
+Now the interesting part is that in HTML4 and XHTML1, the only methods a form can submit to the server are `GET` and `POST`.
 But with JavaScript and future HTML standards you can use the other methods as well.
 Furthermore HTTP has become quite popular lately and browsers are no longer the only clients that are using HTTP.
 For instance, many revision control systems use it.

 <a name="static-files"></a>
 ## Static Files